Examples of Does This Remind You of Anything? in live-action movies.

 - Played for Laughs in the opening credits of Dr. Strangelove, where romantic music is played over footage of planes refueling in mid-air, making it seem like a bizarre porn movie.

-- As with District 9, Neil Blomkamp makes little effort to be subtle in his symbolism.
-Lets see, an impoverished and overcrowded land with a primarily Spanish-speaking population trying desperately to get to the place where all the wealth and resources seem to be concentrated.
-The mostly white, English-speaking population of the wealthy land aggressively trying to keep the masses of non-citizens at bay.
-The bulk of the film even takes place in Los Angeles, in case the rest was too subtle.
+- The film has an impoverished and overcrowded Los Angeles with a primarily Spanish-speaking population trying desperately to get to the place where all the wealth and resources seem to be concentrated.
+The mostly white, English-speaking population of the wealthy land are aggressively trying to keep the masses of non-citizens at bay.
+It's all a metaphor for immigration.

 - The movie also mirrors the "white flight" pattern seen in many American cities: minorities move into a city, causing middle- and and upper-class whites to move to the suburbs, and when minorities start moving to the suburbs, whites move to further suburbs.
 The logical conclusion to this is for the upper class to build their own space station..